-From the Abteilung für Psychotherapie und Psychosomatik, Klinik für Psychiatrie und Psychotherapie, University of Munich relations in dream content analysis, (see 1 for an overview), e.g. Hall and Van De Castle (2), Gottschalk and Gleser (3).
+From the Abteilung für Psychotherapie und Psychosomatik, Klinik für Psychiatrie und Psychotherapie, University of Munich e-mail: efrick@psy.med.uni-muenchen.de

+Acknowledgements: The authors wish to thank Deirdre McGinley, Doris Petlan, and David Collins for their feedback on earlier drafts of the relations in dream content analysis, e.g. Hall and Van De Castle (1), Gottschalk and Gleser (2), Schredl and coleagues (3) (see overview in (4.5)).
 As in other cases of dream content analysis, these methods are specific applications of communication contents.
 Scale Rationales must explicitly describe the context of dream collecting, transcription and scoring.
-According to Hall and Van De Castle (2), empirical (descriptive) and theoretical scales can be distinguished.
-Theoretical scales presuppose a conceptual framework for interpretation, e.g.
+According to Hall and Van De Castle, empirical (descriptive) and theoretical scales can be distinguished.
+Theoretical scales presuppose a conceptual framework for interpretation, e.g. inferring the latent dream thinking in Freud's classical method.

-Address reprint requests to: Dr. Eckhard Frick, Abteilung für Psychotherapie und Psychosomatik, Klinik für Psychiatrie und Psychotherapie, Nussbaumstrasse 7, D-80337 Muenchen, Germany Phone: 4989 516 05381 Fax: 4989 51603390 e-mail: efrick@psy.med.uni-muenchen.de inferring the latent dream thinking in Freud's classical method.
 This article introduces a new rating method based on an empirical coding system of interpersonal relations.

+Address reprint requests to: Dr. Eckhard Frick, Abteilung für Psychotherapie und Psychosomatik, Nussbaumstrasse 7, D-80337 Muenchen, Germany Phone: 4989 516 05381 Fax: 4989 51603390